janzeteachesit/interphase1-hoops/README.md

-# 8 Ball Pool from Interpahse1
+# Hot Hoops from Interpahse1

-## STEPS TO SETUP INTERPASE1 GAMES FOR EDITING (AQUAPLANE EXAMPLE)

-Check back here for instructions and explanations